 Typically there are plenty of stone fruits (think peach, nectarine and apricot) with candied lemon and orange alongside hints of Turkish Delight/sweet musk and strawberries sometimes.
 You can also get some floral notes like orange blossoms, jasmine and rose petals/rose-water.

-From white to pink to still and sparkling, Moscato can come in a variety of forms – so what’s the difference?
+From white Moscato wine to pink-peach Moscato, and still and sparkling, it can come in a variety of forms – so what’s the difference?

-Sparkling Moscato: This is the most common style of Moscato you’ll probably come across.
-It’s sweet and bubbly, though not too bubbly.
+Sparkling: This is the most common style you’ll probably come across.
+It’s sweet and bubbly, though not too bubbly (think a Frizzante style).
 It’s easy-drinking and low in alcohol.
-It can be a white or pink shade if made from Muscat Rose à Petits Grains or Muscat Rouge à Petits Grains.
+It can be a white or a pink shade if made from Muscat Rose à Petits Grains or Muscat Rouge à Petits Grains.
 Sometimes ‘Pink Moscato’ is also made with White Muscat that has had some red wine juice added to it, you can read more about this technique over in my rose wine guide.

-White Moscato / Still Moscato: A still white Moscato is typically made from the Muscat Blanc grape.
+Still white: A still white Moscato is typically made from the Muscat Blanc grape.
 It can be made in a dry style with alcohol levels around 12% – it’s less common so keep an eye out for it and give it a go.

-Sweet Moscato / Dessert Moscato: This is the style for the sweet-tooths out there.
-These sweeter style Moscato’s are typically made from the Muscat of Alexandria (also called Moscatel in Spain) and they can be oak aged.
+Sweet/Dessert wine This is the style for the sweet-tooths out there.
+Sweeter style Moscato’s are typically made with Muscat of Alexandria (also called Moscatel in Spain) and they can be aged in oak.